|Mode:||Object Mode and Edit Mode|

 Objects that can be created out of cones include spikes or pointed hats.

 - The number of vertical edges between the circles or tip, used to define the cone or pyramid.

 - Sets the radius of the circular base of the cone.

 - Radius 2

-- Sets the radius of the tip of the cone. which will creates a frustum.
+- Sets the radius of the tip of the cone. which will create a frustum (a pyramid or cone with the top cut off).
 A value of 0 will produce a standard cone shape.

 - Sets the starting height of the cone.

 - Similar to circle (see above).